Balanced systems for $\mathrm{Hom}$: Preliminaries

 \section{Preliminaries}

 Throughout, $\mcA$ always denotes an abelian category (not necessarily with enough projective or injective objects).
 Monomorphisms and epimorphisms in $\mcA$ may be denoted by $\rightarrowtail$ and $\twoheadrightarrow$, respectively.
 Classes of objects in $\mcA$ are always assumed to be closed under isomorphisms.
+The set of natural numbers, denoted by $\mathbb{N}$, will be used as a set of indexes in several constructions.
+In this paper, $0 \in \mathbb{N}$, and by $\mathbb{N}^\ast$ we shall mean the set of all natural numbers excluding $0$.